nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 will go as much farther beyond the gap as they already have gone between_ the beginning of the move and the gap, as measured directly (and vertically) on the chart.
-Since there is a tendency for advances to run, in terms of points, beyond the price levels arithmetically implied by this rule, and for declines to be

-_220 Technical Analysis of Stock Trends_

-more strictly limited, the gap-measuring rule works out particularly well when applied directly on semilogarithmic scale charts.
-On arithmetic charts, look for a trifle more on the upside and a trifle less on the downside.
-(In any event, you will be wise to “bank” on something short of the theoretical goal.)
-Runaway Gaps are easy to find and identify in retrospect, but our task is to recognize them as such at the time they appear.
-Of course, there is, obviously, no danger of confusing them with Pattern or Breakout Gaps.
-With those aside, any gap which shows up in a fast advance or decline _after_ prices have moved well away from an Area Formation (or the penetration of an important trendline or break through a potent Support or Resistance Level, which we shall discuss later) may be a Runaway Gap.
-What then becomes

 ![fig-126](./img/fig-126.png)
 **FIGURE 126.** The early 1946 daily chart of Blaw–Knox contained a number of